jwoodson2014/jwoodson2014/README.md

 ### 💬 Areas of Interest:
  - Basketball Analytics
- - Predictive Analytics Models
  - Simulation Modeling
+ - Machine Learning
- - Data Science
+ - Data Visaulization

 ### 📫 How to reach me:
   - LinkedIn: [linkedin.com/in/jcwoodson](https://linkedin.com/in/jcwoodson)